AFC monitoring Qatar crisis, hoping to minimise impact on matches

-KUALA LUMPUR, Asian football officials are monitoring the diplomatic crisis between Qatar and other Arab states, hoping to minimise the impact on international competitions being played in the Gulf region.
+KUALA LUMPUR, (Reuters) - Asian football officials are monitoring the diplomatic crisis between Qatar and other Arab states, hoping to minimise the impact on international competitions being played in the Gulf region.

 Saudi Arabia, the United Arab Emirates, Bahrain, Egypt and Yemen have cut diplomatic ties with Qatar, which is to hold the soccer World Cup in 2022.
 The Saudis have also closed their land border with Qatar and others have blocked access to air space around the wealthy Gulf country.